LLNL/Surfactant/surfactantplugin-angrimportfinder.py/README.md

-# Imported function extractor Plugin for SBOM Surfactant
+# Imported function name extractor Plugin for SBOM Surfactant

-A plugin for Surfactant that uses the [angr](https://github.com/angr/angr) Python library to extract the imported functions from ELF and PE files.
+A plugin for Surfactant that uses the [angr](https://github.com/angr/angr) Python library to extract the imported function names from ELF and PE files.

 ## Quickstart